Controversy erupts after 'Back the Blue Cruise' makes uninvited stop at Friendship-West Baptist Church

 "Now is the time to divest from policing and to invest in communities.
 You want your lives to matter, blue?
 Then that's what you do, you invest in our community instead of trying to intimidate our community, because we ain't the ones to be intimidated."

-After the incident happened, Next Generation Action Network announced a rally for 6 p.m.
+After the incident happened, Next Generation Action Network held a rally at 6 p.m.
 Sunday night at Dallas police headquarters to "stand with Friendship-West," according to a Facebook post.

+The "Back the Blue" event organizers were apologetic when WFAA talked to them Sunday, saying that they asked participants to not bring flags of any kind.
+They said their whole intent was to show support for law enforcement.

+“It’s not about division, it’s not about anything other than coming together as one,” organizer Nathan Abrams said.
+“I specifically told our attendees that this event is solely and only for our brothers and sisters in blue, and to support them.”